keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Generalaudience3_15-07-2020.md

 * You can read a summary about inspection of virus transmission in the Augustine's Hospital in Durban, South Africa <a href="https://www.sciencemag.org/news/2020/05/study-tells-remarkable-story-about-covid-19-s-deadly-rampage-through-south-african" target="_ blank">here</a>.

 * You can explore the data in more detail by clicking on "**Explore the data yourself**" in the upper right corner.
-We recommend this function, as it allows you to
+This allows you to
   * Click on a branch to magnify it, and click again for zooming out.
   * Filter for samples taken from different geographical locations by scrolling down and clicking on the name of the location under the map.

 <p>
-<font size="5">If you want to understands why we sequence SARS-CoV-2 samples and how we draw a phylogenetic tree, explore our other narratives on the <a href="https://cemm.at/research/sars-cov-2-at/visualizations/" target="_ blank">CeMM website</a>!</font>
+<font size="4">If you want to understands why we sequence SARS-CoV-2 samples and how we draw a phylogenetic tree, explore our other narratives on the <a href="https://cemm.at/research/sars-cov-2-at/visualizations/" target="_ blank">CeMM website</a>!</font>

   # [Credits & Acknowledgements](https://nextstrain.org/community/jgenger/SARS-CoV-2-project/NextstrainAustriav20?d=map&p=full)